Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2024-06-15 - Small image drop.
+Working on writeup.
+Training new models.
 * 2024-05-21 - Slowing down release cycles.
 Still collecting images at roughly the same rate.
 CIDs for recent and previous releases are now in the CID table.
 * 2024-03-30 - This includes recent models that have been performing reasonably well.
 * 2024-02-29 - Going to change this year to be 1/3 validation, next update will have a new split.
 Will also rework this README eventually.